Los Angeles OKs one of strictest US vaccination mandates

 ———

-Associated Press writer Robert Jablon in Los Angeles contributed to this report.
+Associated Press writers Robert Jablon in Los Angeles and Olga R. Rodriguez in San Francisco contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.